gjone124/se_project_react/README.md

 **Images**

-Here are eight screenshots of the project (as of Stage 1) taken around 6pm EST, 11/14/2024:
+Here are ten screenshots of the project (as of Stage 1) taken around 6:30pm EST, 11/14/2024:

 Asunción, Paraguay (nighttime, clear, warm)